How many Antarctic Ice Marathon & 100k races have occured?

 With little marathon experience, will I be able to finish the Antarctic Ice Marathon?

 Yes, it's possible.
 If you are determined, train properly and can run or walk a distance of 42.2km (26.2 miles) very comfortably, then you should be able to complete the Antarctic Ice Marathon successfully.
 One of the priorities of the organiser is to have everybody finish the race and the cut-off for the marathon is a generous 10 hours.
-Only experienced ultramarathon and endurance athletes should attempt the 100k race, where the cut-off is 24 hours.

 Can I call home?